chrisjm093/README-Generator/README.md

 #Usage:
 --
-Use as an improved and easier way to develope a standardized README file.
+Users needing to generate a README file.